nextauthjs/next-auth/www/docs/faq.md

 ### Why does NextAuth.js encrypt JSON Web Tokens?

-JSON Web Tokens are signed (to prevent tampering) and the contents encoded using Base64, but JSON Web Tokens are not encrypted on their own - anyone with access to a token can decode it and read the contents.
+JSON Web Tokens are signed (to prevent tampering) and the contents encoded using Base64, but JSON Web Tokens are not encrypted on their own - anyone with access to a token, including a signed token, can decode it and read the contents.

-NextAuth.js implements [JSON Web Tokens (RFC 7519)](https://tools.ietf.org/html/rfc7519) by default uses a sign-then-encrypt model using the [Advanced Encryption Standard (RFC 3826)](https://tools.ietf.org/html/rfc3826) to encrypt tokens to ensure data is encoded securely by default.
+NextAuth.js implements [JSON Web Tokens (RFC 7519)](https://tools.ietf.org/html/rfc7519) and uses a sign-then-encrypt model, using [Advanced Encryption Standard (RFC 3826)](https://tools.ietf.org/html/rfc3826) to encrypt tokens after signing and encapsulate the result in an opaque token, so that the contents of the token is not visible to the client and that token metadata cannot be manipulated.

-You can define custom encoding and decoding routines for JSON Web Tokens to use any encryption method (e.g. [JSON Web Encryption (RFC 7516)](https://tools.ietf.org/html/rfc7516)).
+Advanced options are also supported:

-You can disable encryption on tokens by setting the encryption option on the JWT to false.
-It can be useful to use tokens that are signed (but not encrypted) if you want them to be shared services running on the same domain, as long as the tokens do not contain sensitive information (e.g. secret tokens or API keys).
+* You can disable encryption on tokens by setting the `encryption` option on the JWT to `false`, this allows you to have tokens are signed (but not encrypted) so they can be more easily used by other services running on the same domain.

+* You can also define custom `encoding` and `decoding` routines to use for JSON Web Tokens.
+This allows you to use any encryption or signing method, including JSON Web Encryption (JWE) and/or Javascript Object Signing and Encryption (JOSE).

+Note: Changing these options may have implications for the security of your site.